Tyil/website/_tutorials/freebsd-mailserver-part-2-mailing-with-postfix.md

 {% endhighlight %}

 #### Reject unknown recipients
-How to deal with messages sent to an emailaddress whose domain points to your server's address, but have no actual mailbox.
+How to deal with messages sent to an email address whose domain points to your server's address, but have no actual mailbox.
 A code of `550` means to inform the remote server that delivery is not possible and will not be possible.
 This should stop the remote server from trying it again.